Columbia Redmond Mid Waterproof - Women's Review

 The Columbia Redmond Mid is an inexpensive option for a light, mid-height hiking boot that does not compromise comfort in its lightweight design.

 Out of all the hiking boots we tested, the Columbia Redmonds were some of the easiest to break in.
 Due to the Techlight Lightweight mid-sole, these boots had plenty of cushion and felt comfortable from their first day on the trail.
-Similarly, the Keen Targhee Mid III needed very little time to break in.
-They were a bit more stiff overall than the Redmond.
-On the Redmond, the combination of suede leather, mesh and webbing in the upper makes them breathable and allows the boot to easily mold to any foot.
+In terms of construction, the Redmond's combination of suede leather, mesh, and webbing in the upper makes them breathable and allows the boot to easily mold to any foot shape.

 The Columbia Redmond weighs only 1.5 lbs per pair, making them by far the lightest of all the boots we tested.
 We were amazed by how light they felt on the foot even after hours of hiking.
-For shorter day hikes or adventures where we carried less weight, the Redmonds were a great fit because of their light feel.
+For shorter day hikes or adventures where we carried less weight, the Redmond's were a great fit because of their light feel.
 Thanks to their Techlight Midsole, these boots provide some cushion without compromising weight.
-If you're looking for something light with a bit more support, look to the Salomon X Ultra Mid 3 GTX - Women's or the Salewa Alpenrose Ultra Mid.

 We wore these shoes while hiking on all types of surfaces and they worked best on loose dirt and gravel, where the Omni-Grip sole shines.
-On the scree and open granite slabs in the Yosemite high country, the Redmonds did not perform as well as some of the other boots such as the Ahnu Montara and the Lowa Renegade GTX Mid - Women's, which seemed to have better traction on rock.
+On the scree and open granite slabs in the Yosemite high country, the Redmonds did not provide a level of traction that made us feel comfortable moving quickly.
+Our feet seemed to slip out from under us frequently in these boots.